ManolisMariakakis/bible-dock-plugin/README.md

 ### Available Bible Texts

-Before generating Bible text files, users should note that there are already Bible texts compatible with various versions and languages available in the folder [zefaniaXML2CSV](https://github.com/ManolisMariakakis/Zefania-Bibles-XML2CSV-Preservation/tree/main/zefaniaXML2CSV).
+Before generating Bible text files, users should note that there are already Bible texts compatible with various versions and languages available in the [zefaniaXML2CSV](https://github.com/ManolisMariakakis/Zefania-Bibles-XML2CSV-Preservation/tree/main/zefaniaXML2CSV) folder.
 This resource provides a convenient option for users looking for pre-formatted Bible texts that ensure compatibility with the plugin.

 ### Text Generator from theWord.net